umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 {% endcode %}

 {% hint style="info" %}
-The use of the UmbracoHelper is only possible when there is an instance of the UmbracoContext.
+Using the UmbracoHelper is only possible when there is an instance of the UmbracoContext.
 [You can read more in the implementation article about services](../implementation/services/).
 {% endhint %}

 ### ExamineManager